Hugh O'Neill, Earl of Tyrone: Personality

 Although Tyrone lacked the magnetism and charisma of his son-in-law Hugh Roe O'Donnell, he was possessed of a considerable charm that produced confidence in others.
 Tyrone's charm extended even to Queen Elizabeth; letters patent reference him as "one Her Majesty would not willing deny any favour, knowing his devotion to her".
 This allowed him to build a wide range of contacts, including Old English, Gaelic Irish and New English figures, making him one of the most accomplished Irish politicians of his day.
 Historians have remarked on Tyrone's cultural fluency, which was highly unusual for Gaelic lords of the era.
 Tyrone's ability to speak English (unlike his Irish brethren) gave him a clear advantage in dealings with English politicians.

 Tyrone's two-faced nature was well-known; as Attorney-General John Davies put it, "when the earl was in the presence of Englishmen, he was content to be called earl; but when among his followers, he would be highly indignant, nay, offended, if he was not styled 'O'Neill'".
+Lombard noted Tyrone's acting ability.
 Tyrone was also a skilled negotiator; he typically played the "good cop" to O'Donnell's "bad cop" during meetings with the government.
 O'Donnell was more aggressive and militaristic whereas Tyrone favoured negotiation with their enemies.
 He avoided impulsive decisions and was prepared to use English techniques to fight his enemies.
 According to historian Edward Alfred D'Alton, for these reasons, Tyrone bore little resemblance to the average boastful and talkative Gaelic lord.
 John McGurk described O'Neill as having the "rare gift of patience and the ability to inspire loyalty among erstwhile feuding chieftains".